neo4jrb/activegraph/docs/UniqueIDs.rst

 The database generates unique IDs and they are accessible from all nodes and relationships using the ``neo_id`` method.
 These keys are somewhat volatile and may be reused or change throughout a database's lifetime, so they are unsafe to use within an application.

-Neo4j.rb requires you to define which key should act as primary key on ``Neo4j::ActiveNode`` classes instead of using the internal Neo4j ids.
+Neo4j.rb requires you to define which key should act as primary key on ``ActiveGraph::ActiveNode`` classes instead of using the internal Neo4j ids.
 By default, ActiveNode will generate a unique ID using ``SecureRandom::uuid`` saving it in a ``uuid`` property.
 The instance method ``id`` will also point to this.

 You can define a global or per-model generation methods if you do not want to use the default.
 Additionally, you can change the property that will be aliased to the ``id`` method.
 This can be done through :doc:`Configuration </Configuration>` or models themselves.